angular/angular/aio/content/start/start-data.md

 To continue exploring Angular:

 * Continue to [Forms for User Input](start/start-forms "Forms for User Input") to finish the application by adding the shopping cart view and a checkout form.
-* Skip ahead to [Deployment](start/start-deployment "Deployment") to move to local development, or deploy your application to Firebase or your own server.
+* Skip ahead to [Deployment](start/start-deployment "Deployment") to move to local development, or deploy your application to Firebase or your own server.@reviewed 2021-09-15